 - Widest User Base (i.e. most people to ask for help, least chance of your feedback being heard): all Adobe software, Rhino

-- Smallest User Base (i.e. fewest people to ask for help, greatest chance of your feedback being heard): Geomagic Sculpt, Firestorm, JewelCAD (yes, even now)
+- Smaller User Bases (i.e. fewest people to ask for help, greatest chance of your feedback being heard): Carveco, Rhino with 2Shapes or Panther 3D, Geomagic Freeform, Firestorm, JewelCAD (yes, even now)

 Why Are Certain Programs Missing?